Types of Phishing: Tips to Prevent, Spot, Report Scam Emails

 “But no matter how many controls are put in place to protect our environment, the best defense will continue to be user awareness and vigilance,” Sullivan said.
 “As technology changes, scams become more sophisticated and complex, and we will always have these threats to some degree.”

-How To Report Scam Emails
+How to Report Scam Emails

-- Report email as phishing or SPAM – Many email providers have buttons within their platforms to report the individual email as phishing or spam.
+- Report email as phishing or spam.
+Many email providers have buttons within their platforms to report the individual email as phishing or spam.
 Be sure to check yours.

 - Report suspicious websites to Google Safe Browsing or security solution software firm ESET.

-- Report scams and fraud to the Federal Trade Commission (FTC) Online Complaint Assistant and the Internet Crime Complaint Center (IC3).
+- Report scams and fraud to the Federal Trade Commission (FTC) Online Complaint Assistant and to the Internet Crime Complaint Center (IC3).

-Michelle Shreeve ’15, ’16 is a freelance writer and the author of “Parental Death: The Ultimate Teen Guide.”
+Michelle Shreeve ’15, ’16, is a freelance writer and the author of “Parental Death: The Ultimate Teen Guide.”
 Connect with her on LinkedIn.